Health Information and Tools > Patient Care Handouts > Tympanoplasty in Children: What to Expect at Home

 • Your child bleeds through the bandage.

-• Your child is sick to his or her stomach or cannot keep fluids down.
+• Your child is sick to the stomach or cannot keep fluids down.

 • Your child has pain that does not get better after taking pain medicine.